“Some people walk their dog; I walk my camera.’

 I believe the power of photography lies is its connection to the real world.
-Photographs can move us unlike no other form of artistic expression.
-How many times has someone shown you a photograph of a person and said, this is so and so?
-Of course it is not really so and so; it’s a smart phone.
-We know that cognitively but at the same time there is a visceral connection constructed between the photograph and the viewer.
+There is a visceral connection constructed between the photograph and the viewer.
 We want to believe the object photographed existed in the real world.
 Susan Sontag in her seminal work On Photography, said, “Whatever the limitations (through amateurism) or pretensions (through artistry) of the individual photographer, a photograph — any photograph — seems to have a more innocent, and therefore more accurate, relation to visible reality than do other mimetic objects”.

 With today’s technology, it is possible to make photographs into whatever one chooses.
 My photographs are reality based.
-However, I do consider myself a cook.
-When a chef takes a piece of raw beef and cooks it in his or her own special way, it is, after cooking, still a piece of beef.
-Similarly, I make reality based raw camera files and “cook” them my way.
+However, I do consider myself like a chef who cooks raw food in his or her own special way before serving.